Generative Engine Optimization (GEO): What you need to know

 What is Generative Engine Optimization (GEO)?

 GEO refers to the practice of optimizing and structuring your content to be used by AI-driven tools like chatbots, virtual assistants, and answer engines.
-At Kontent.ai, we’ve seen the power of structured data and reusable components (like in headless CMS platforms) for easier content reuse in different contexts and on different channels.
+At Kontent.ai, we’ve seen the power of structured data and modularity (like in headless CMS platforms) for easier content reuse in different contexts and on different channels.
 The rise of GEO is a logical and exciting new layer to a modern content strategy.

 This new discipline, sometimes called Answer Engine Optimization or LLM Optimization, isn’t simply about visibility for its own sake, but rather about building and sharing content that earns trust because it provides real value.
 If SEO helps humans find information, GEO helps AI use it well.